A. Our appointment

 Being asked for identification does not mean you are under suspicion.
 The identification requirements apply to all clients when they ask their Solicitor to conduct certain types of cases.

 This means you will have to show us original personal documentation including:-

 Current signed Passport or a photo-card Driving Licence and

 A recent gas, electricity or other household utility or council tax bill (not mobile phone bills) dated within 3 months and addressed to you at your home address.

 We have to inspect the originals of these documents and retain copies of them on our file.

 If you do not have all these documents, you will have to ask your Solicitor to advise you on how best to prove who you are.

 In certain circumstances, we may be compelled by law to reveal information to the appropriate statutory authorities in relation to any suspicion of money laundering.
 The Money Laundering Regulations 2007 and the Proceeds of Crime Act 2002 set out rules and regulations for us to comply with as a Firm.

 E. Receipt of Funds from you and for you

 This firm cannot pay out money on your behalf until we are in possession of cleared funds.
-We must therefore receive any cheques at least ten clear days before the money is due to be paid out.
-If a longer clearance period is required, we shall advise you nearer the date.
+We must, therefore, receive any cheques at least ten clear days before the money is due to be paid out.
+If we require longer clearance period, we shall advise you nearer the date.
 Bankers drafts have much shorter clearance times than personal cheques and CHAPS or BACS funds automated transfers from your bank to ours are preferable to cheques.
-Similarly, if we receive cheques for you, they have to be cleared through our bank before we pay you.
+Similarly, if we receive cheques for you, they have to clear through our bank before we pay you.